saraasadi78/OS-project-multi-threading-vs-single-threading/README.md

 ## Project Description:
 I implemented a text search engine where its input is a file and a list of words.
 The search engine outputs a file containing the search results.
 Since searching for large files is time-consuming, I used 4 threads to search in the file.
 Due to a large number of threads that can reduce the processing speed, the program creates a maximum of four threads.
-In multithreading to prevent the race condition, the program is implemented in two modes:  an implementation using i) Mutex Lock, and ii) semaphore.
+In multithreading to prevent the race condition, the program is implemented in two modes:  an implementation using I) Mutex Lock, and II) semaphore.
 For comparing the processing time I also implemented the algorithm with a single thread.

 ## Input